 Early manifestations of intestinal lymphangiectasia include massive and often asymmetric peripheral edema, intermittent diarrhea, nausea, vomiting, and abdominal pain.
-Some patients have mild to moderate steatorrhea.
+Some patients have mild to moderate steatorrhea (foul-smelling, pale, bulky, and greasy stools).
 Chylous pleural effusions (chylothorax) and chylous ascites may be present.
 Growth is retarded if onset is in the first decade of life.

 Diagnosis of intestinal lymphangiectasia usually requires endoscopic small-bowel biopsy, which shows marked dilation and ectasia of the mucosal and submucosal lymphatic vessels.
 Alternatively, contrast lymphangiography (injection of contrast material via the pedal lymphatics) can show abnormal intestinal lymphatics.

 Laboratory abnormalities include lymphocytopenia and low levels of serum albumin, cholesterol, IgA, IgM, IgG, transferrin, and ceruloplasmin.